 8. Know Where to Put the Strongest People

-The person lifting the lower end of the furniture up the stairs will have the toughest job, so make sure that this person has enough muscle power.
+The person lifting the lower end of the furniture up the stairs will have the toughest job, so make sure that this is the person with the most muscle power.
 So if grandma’s helping you move, maybe give her a lamp instead of the bottom of the couch.